Nate Freiman: International career

+Post-playing career

+Freiman is currently employed by the Cleveland Guardians, where he has served as Director, Hitting Development since 2022.

 Personal life

 Freiman married LPGA golfer Amanda Blumenherst in December 2012.
 She was a three-time National Player of the Year at Duke University, where they met.
 The two were Duke's ACC Senior Male and Female Athletes of the Year in 2009, and Blumenherst had won the U.S. Women's Amateur in 2008.

 Freiman has caddied for her seven times at LPGA tournaments.
 He observed: "I'm probably more nervous than she is.
 I don't choose the clubs, but I have to give her the yardage.
 I'm adding up all of the numbers, and I better be right.
 It's nerve-wracking but a lot of fun."

 In August 2013, at the age of 26 and eight months after being married, Blumenherst announced that she would take a leave from professional golf to spend more time with her husband.
 She said: "I don't want to say I'm retiring, because you never know what will happen.
 Maybe I'll decide in a couple years to come back, and this will just be a little break, you never know."
-The couple has two sons, William David, born in November 2014, and Charles Alexander, born in December 2016.
+The couple has two sons, William David, born in November 2014, and Charles Alexander, born in December 2016, and two daughters, Ella Rose Marie, born in November 2019 and daughter Chloe Emma Faith, born in October 2022.